 An overview of Anglo-American legal principles and an analysis of controversial legal issues in contemporary American society.
 Cross-credited with POS 3391.
-Only three semester hours will be awarded for POS 3391 and CRJ 3391.
+Only three credit hours will be awarded for POS 3391 and CRJ 3391.
 Fall, odd years.

-Prerequisite: CRJ 1310, 1320, POS 2311, 2321, 2350 and junior standing.
+Prerequisite: CRJ 1310, 1320, POS 2311 and junior standing.